metaxmx/FridayNightBeer/README.md

   * [ ] Connect media collections with forum topics, so comments to the collection can be made
 * [ ] Version 0.5 Alpha: User Experience Improvements:
   * [ ] Optimize Stylesheets and behaviour for mobile clients
+  * [ ] Add Cordova support to enable the creation of mobile apps
   * [ ] Track visited topics / posts for each user, highlight topics/forums with new content on each visit
   * [ ] Include search for posts/topics
 * [ ] Version 0.6 Alpha: Chat: